Skip to content

 Cool / Reflective Surfaces

-High-albedo materials for roofs, walls, and pavements that reflect solar radiation rather than absorbing it.
-Can reduce surface temperatures by 10–30°C.
+High-albedo materials for roofs, walls, and pavements reflect solar radiation rather than absorbing it, reducing surface temperatures.

 Solar reflectionTemperature reductionEnergy savings